We want to see a Smokefree Aotearoa and a future free from cancers caused by smoking.

 Many hospitality venues have also made their outdoor areas Smokefree.
 This is voluntary in some areas but has benefits for your business, staff and customers.

 Check whether your local council has a bylaw requiring outdoor hospitality areas (including footpaths) to be Smokefree.
+You can also find your council's Smokefree dining policy here.

 It’s about our kids and our communities – ā tātou tamariki, ō tātou hapori.